Minorzar/tecnico_network/README.md

 The output will be stored in [out](out) within folders named after the date of the execution and file named after the time of execution.
 Be aware that the execution can take some time (approx. 3min) mostly for the dynamic running.

-Be advice that for an unknown issue, the scale on the contour plot when running dynamically is inverted.
+Be advice that for an unknown issue, the scale on the contour plot when running dynamic/delta is inverted.

 ## Documents and IA usage